andreacfromtheapp/random-word-api/README.md

 > [!NOTE]
 >
-> The deployment free tier shuts the service down after some time of inactivity.
+> The free tier shuts down after some time of inactivity or stop serving
-> You may experience a slow loading because of that.
-This is not under my
+> entirely if quota is reached.
+You may experience slow loading times or no demo
-> control.
-Please be patient, if that should happen.
-Thank you for your
+> at all.
+This is not under my control.
+Please be patient, if that should
-> understanding 🙏
+> happen.
+Thank you for your understanding 🙏

 A demo landing page is available at:
 [https://word-api-axum.netlify.app](https://word-api-axum.netlify.app) 🙌